RULSurv: A probabilistic survival-based method for early censoring-aware prediction of remaining useful life in ball bearings: Experiments and results

 \subsection{Stratified survival curves}

-Figure \ref{fig:stratified_survival_curves} shows the predicted mean survival curve and two survival curves when predicting on a stratified set of covariates in the $\mathcal{D}_{C1}$ dataset with 25\% random censoring.
-This stratification is based on the 0.25, 0.5, and 0.75 quantiles from left to right.
-Recall that survival probability, $S(t)$, is the probability that the event occurs later than time $t$, so higher values are associated with lower predicted risk.
-We see that the predicted survival curves have notable differences based on the covariate and that some covariate values lead to significantly shorter predicted lifetimes.
-In fact, across all evaluated covariates in this plot, the RSF model produces more favorable survival outcomes when the value is below the median and unfavorable when it is above (center column in Fig. \ref{fig:stratified_survival_curves}).
-For example, the root-mean-square (RMS) value represents the amount of energy in a signal.
-As a bearing starts to deteriorate, the RMS value will increase (center row in Fig. \ref{fig:stratified_survival_curves}).
-This happens because the number of peaks increases, thus affecting the total signal energy.
+Figure \ref{fig:stratified_survival_curves} shows the predicted mean survival curve and two curves where the features have been stratified according to their 25th, 50th and 75th percentiles from left to right.
+The $\mathcal{D}_{C1}$ dataset is used for this experiment with 25\% censoring.
+Recall that the survival function, $S(t)$, is the probability that the event occurs later than time $t$, so higher values are associated with a lower predicted risk of the event (failure).
+We see that the predicted survival curves have notable differences based on the feature's value and that some feature values lead to significantly lower survival probabilities.
+In fact, across all features evaluated in this plot, the RSF model produces more favorable survival outcomes when the value is below the median and unfavorable outcomes when it is above (center column in Figure \ref{fig:stratified_survival_curves}).
+For example, the root mean square (RMS) value represents the amount of energy in a signal.
+As the bearing begins to deteriorate, the RMS value will increase (center row in Figure \ref{fig:stratified_survival_curves}).
+This happens because the number of peaks increases, which increases the total energy of the signal.

-Typically, during the initial phases of mechanical failure, the RMS value exhibits minimal alteration due to the limited shift in total signal energy.
-However, as failures progress, RMS tends to show a more pronounced increase.
-This way of stratification can provide insight into the learned representation between the inputs and the outputs and to create counterfactual explanations: if the energy of the signal was less, the bearing would have failed later.
+Typically, during the initial phases of a mechanical fault, the RMS value exhibits minimal alteration due to the limited shift in the total energy of the signal.
+However, as the bearing begins to deteriorate, the RMS value tends to show a more pronounced increase.
+This way of stratification can provide insight into the learned representation between the inputs and the outputs, and can create counterfactual explanations: If the signal energy was less, the bearing would have failed later.